dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ## Capacity Planning

-A big factor in planning capacity is: Maximum expected file/image storage capacity, And you need to have a clear understanding of the memory size, number of CPU cores, and disk capacity of the machine you currently have available.
+A big factor in planning capacity is: Maximum expected storage capacity.
+And you need to have a clear understanding of the memory size, number of CPU cores, and disk capacity of your current machine.

-If you don't have a clear capacity plan, you can use the estimates below to predict your capacity, but it will vary based on your job needs.
+If you don't have a clear capacity plan, you can use the estimates below to predict your capacity.

 ### Manager